-Cash flow analysis might sound like something only large corporate finance teams would measure, but it’s valuable across businesses of all sizes.
-It can actually be as simple or complex as you want to make it.
+Cash flow analysis might sound like something only large corporate finance teams would measure, but it is valuable across businesses of all sizes.
+It can also be as simple or complex as you want to make it.

 In this article, we will cover:

 What is cash flow?

 The term refers to the inflows and outflows of cash within your business during a period, say a quarter or a fiscal year.
 It’s important to note this is different from your company’s profit, although both measures are vital in assessing financial performance.